karlospn/sonarqube-scan-inside-a-dockerfile/README.md

-# Running sonarqube scanner when building a container image
+# Run a sonarqube scan when building a container image

 This repository contains a practical example about how to execute a sonarqube scan when building a container image.

-Here's how the end result looks like:
+Here's how the Dockerfile looks like:

 ```yaml
 #############